-4 PROPOSED AMALGAMATION OF DOWNS WAY SCHOOL AND ST. MARY'S C OF E JUNIOR SCHOOL
+3 PROPOSED AMALGAMATION OF DOWNS WAY SCHOOL AND ST. MARY'S C OF E JUNIOR SCHOOL

-(Pages 11 - 34)
+(Pages 1 - 22)

-Surrey County Council (SCC), in partnership with the Governing Body of St. Mary's Church of England (C of E) Junior School and the Diocese of Southwark, has undertaken both the informal and formal stages of consultation on a proposal to amalgamate Downs Way School and St. Mary's C of E Junior School, with a view to creating a new all-through primary school from September 2018.
+Surrey County Council (SCC), in partnership with the Southwark Diocesan Board of Education and the Governing Bodies of St. Mary's C of E Junior School and Downs Way School, has undertaken informal consultation on a proposal to amalgamate the two schools, with a view to creating a new allthrough primary school from September 2018.
 It is also proposed to expand Key Stage 2 provision at the school from this date.
-The informal consultation was conducted between 1 November 2016 and 13 December 2016.
-On the basis of the education rationale and feedback from the informal consultation, a Cabinet Member decision approved the publication of statutory notices and the commencement of a formal consultation pertaining to the proposed amalgamation and enlargement.
-The notices were published on 25 January 2017, initiating a 4-week consultation, closing on 22 February 2017.
+The consultation was conducted between 24 July 2017 and 4 September 2017.